-2017 2016 2015
+2018 2017 2016

 In thousands

-Interest expense, net \$ 20,581 \$ 15,747 \$ 13,144
+Interest expense, net \$ 20,097 \$ 20,581 \$ 15,747

 Interest expense, net generally consists of interest charged on our Credit Agreement, which includes a revolving credit facility and a term loan facility, and our convertible notes and the amortization of debt issuance costs, offset by interest income.
+The decrease in interest expense, net for 2018 as compared to 2017 was primarily due to lower average borrowings, partially offset by an increase in letter of credit fees.
+At December 31, 2018, the interest rate for outstanding amounts on both the revolving credit facility and term loan agreement was 3.74% compared to 2.84% at December 31, 2017.

 The increase in interest expense, net for 2017 as compared to 2016 was primarily due to higher interest expense under our convertible notes and a higher interest rate for outstanding amounts under the Credit Agreement.
 At December 31, 2017, the interest rate for outstanding amounts on both the revolving credit facility and term loan agreement was 2.84% compared to 2.19% at December 31, 2016.
 Additionally, contributing to the increase in interest expense, net was the write-off of unamortized debt issuance costs and the unamortized debt discount associated with the repurchase of a portion of our 2017 Notes, for \$0.3 million and \$1.0 million, respectively.
 Partially offsetting these increases to interest expense, net were lower average borrowings under the credit facility compared to 2016.

-The increase in interest expense, net for 2016 as compared to 2015 was primarily due to higher average borrowings under our revolving credit facility and a higher interest rate.
-At December 31, 2016, the interest rate for outstanding amounts on both the revolving credit facility and term loan agreement was 2.19% compared to 1.67% at December 31, 2015.